devzero-inc/product-docs/devzero-storage/overview.md

 ## Mount

-The methodology that's used to enable a workspace to have access to persistent volumes (can be verified by running mount in a UNIX shell).
+The method that's used to enable a workspace to have access to persistent volumes (can be verified by running mount in a UNIX shell).

 ## Persistent Volumes